 Because super funds often purchase policies in bulk, the premiums on the policies can be cheaper.
 These premiums are also automatically deducted, meaning you have one less monthly bill to remember.
 Often life insurance through super has automatic acceptance without the need for medical questionnaires or examinations.

 Why choose life insurance outside super/through a provider?

 You generally have more flexibility around the level of cover when you have life insurance through a provider and there are fewer limitations in the types of insurance that can be provided.
 You may be able to receive the benefit amount faster as payments can sometimes be delayed through a superfund.
 You also have the option to cover major illnesses which may not be included with Life cover through super.

 Which is better?

 Well, it comes down to what you need, what you can afford, and the benefits or limits you require.
-If you've got an underlying medical condition, it's possible that you may prefer life insurance through a provider to ensure you've got cover for it.
+If you've got an underlying medical condition, it's possible that you may consider life insurance through a life insurance provider to ensure you've got cover for it.

-If you're not sure about the kind or level of cover you need, check out AAMI's Life Insurance comparison table .
-You can also use our Life Insurance calculator to work out how much cover you might need, or give us a call on 13 22 44 (Monday to Friday, 8am – 8pm AEST).
+If you're not sure about the kind or level of cover you need, check out AAMI's Life Insurance comparison table.
+You can also use the Life Insurance calculator to work out how much cover you might need, or for further information give the AAMI Life Team a call on 13 22 44 (Monday to Friday, 8am – 6pm AEST).